Blender, juicer or smoothie maker?

 Should I buy a Nutribullet?

-The Nutribullet claims to be the best of both worlds – saying that it doesn't juice or blend, but 'extracts' the nutrients from food.
+The original Nutribullet 600 was a runaway success a few years ago.
+It claims to be the best of both worlds – saying that it doesn't juice or blend, but 'extracts' the nutrients from food.
 And because it has a separate blade for grinding nuts, beans and coffee beans, it can also take on some of the jobs of a food processor.

-Don't believe the marketing though, it works just like a standard blender, albeit a powerful one.
-However, the design - in which you blend using a smaller personal blending cup, which then converts into a travel cup for your smoothie - is clever and convenient.
-The Nutribullet has no buttons or settings, and its beauty is its simplicity.
+Don't believe the marketing though.
+All the Nutribullets - the family has burgeoned to five now - work just like standard blenders.
+However, the design, in which you blend using a smaller personal blending cup that then converts into a travel cup for your smoothie, is clever and convenient.
+The Nutribullets have no buttons or settings, and the simplicity is appealing.

-But how well does it blend compared with ordinary jug blenders?
+But how well do these Nutribullets blend compared with standard jug blenders?
 Find out with our Nutribullet guide: Nutribullet blenders compared.

 Personal blender pros and cons

 The Nutribullet isn't the only personal blender we've tested.
-In fact, there's plenty of choice if you think this type of mini blender might be right for you.
+There's plenty of choice among brands such as Nutri Ninja, Philips, Sage and Russell Hobbs, if you think this type of mini blender might be right for you.
 They tend to be popular with people who want a quick and easy way to make and transport smoothies.

 |Should I buy a personal blender?